-If you are one the thousands of Mercedes drivers in the UK that may be affected, you could be entitled to thousands of pounds in compensation.
-Our experts can bring a claim for compensation for you and guide you through your next steps.
+If you are one of the thousands of Mercedes drivers in the UK that may be affected, you could be entitled to thousands of pounds in Mercedes diesel compensation.
+Our expert panel of Mercedes Diesel Emission Solicitors can bring a claim for compensation for you and guide you through your next steps.

-The claims that are now being brought to light are on behalf of those who lease or own Mercedes-Benz cars and vans, with the compensation potentially being £10,000 or more per vehicle.
+The claims that are now being brought to light are on behalf of those who lease or own Mercedes-Benz cars and vans, with the compensation potentially being thousands per vehicle.

 Whereas VW’s scandal started back in 2015, noise of Mercedes-Benz’s misconduct first appeared in Germany in June 2018.
 The German Road Vehicle Authority, KBA, found that Daimler, the parent company of Mercedes, was using illegal software to alter diesel emissions in order to cheat EU emissions tests.

 KBA ordered Mercedes to recall all affected vehicles in Germany, 280,000 vehicles.
 The German Courts also concluded that Daimler had been using a prohibited cheat device.
 This led to a further 700,000 vehicles around the world being recalled.

 Allegations in the UK began to surface against Mercedes in May 2020.
 Now, the number of claimants raising their own concerns is rising every week, with estimates that 160,000 have shown an interest in claiming.
 Estimates suggest over a million could be eligible to claim.

 The case against Mercedes in the UK is still ongoing, but the panel at ClaimExperts are confident that they have lied to their customers and believe compensation should be awarded.

 What Is An Emissions Claim?